ggold7046/pytorch/README.md

 docker run --gpus all --rm -ti --ipc=host pytorch/pytorch:latest
 ```

-Please note that PyTorch uses shared memory to share data between processes, so if torch multiprocessing is used (e.g.
+Please note that PyTorch uses shared memory to share data between processes, so if torch multiprocessing is used (e.g.,
-for multithreaded data loaders) the default shared memory segment size that container runs with is not enough, and you
+for multithreaded data loaders), the default shared memory segment size that the container runs with is not enough, and you
-should increase shared memory size either with `--ipc=host` or `--shm-size` command line options to `nvidia-docker run`.
+should increase shared memory size either with `--ipc=host` or `--shm-size` command-line options to `nvidia-docker run`.

 #### Building the image yourself